 “These birds are just as important to the Garden as are the flowers since at least as much interest is shown in them as in the flowers.”

 He further noted in his annual report (1) that “In light of this, I have enrolled in a course in Minnesota Birds at the University of Minnesota to increase my competence in this field.”

-In the spring issue (Vol. 9 No. 2) of The Fringed Gentian™, Martha Crone writes about the Minnesota state bird - the common Loon and also about cliff swallows, home gardens and the hibernation of turtles.
-She also notes "The trees in May offer many lovely sights, but none finer than when in bloom, especially the wild cherries, plum and hawthorn's.”
+In the spring issue (Vol. 9 No. 2) of The Fringed Gentian™, Martha Crone wrote about the Minnesota state bird - the common Loon and also about cliff swallows, home gardens and the hibernation of turtles.
+She also noted "The trees in May offer many lovely sights, but none finer than when in bloom, especially the wild cherries, plum and hawthorn's.”